vincreins/Essay_28736907/README.md

     kable_styling()
 ```

+Since the focus of the portfolios is to minimize risk, the drawdowns are very interesting to visually compare how the portfolios behave when the financial markets are falling.

 ```{r}
 chart.Drawdown(p.returns.nb, colorset=rich6equal,
                           lwd=1, cex.legend = 0.5, event.labels = TRUE, main = "", legend.loc = "bottom")
 ```

+To get more insights, in addition to the chart a table with different drawdown measures such as the Sterling, Calmar, Burke, Pain, and Martin Ratios, along with the Pain Index and the Ulcer Index, will be calculated.

 ```{r}
 table.DrawdownsRatio(p.returns.nb, Rf = 0.08975) %>%